I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/iscsimgt/ns-iscsimgt-_iscsi_path.md

 </tr>
 </table>

-`EstimatedLinkSpeed`

-This specifies the connection speed in megabits per second (Mbps).

-`PathWeight`

-This specifies the weight assigned to this path.
-The value can be any 32-bit number, with a higher number that signifies a higher priority.
-If more than one path is available, this path weight value is compared against each other path weight and will be prioritized accordingly.
-For example, if a value of 1 is used for path1 and a value of 2 for path2, path2 has higher priority.

-`PrimaryPath`

-This specifies the state of the path: primary or secondary.
-If the value is 1, it means the path is the primary path, and if it is 0, it is a secondary path.

 `TCPOffLoadAvailable`

 This indicates whether the connection supports TCP offload or not.

-`UniqueConnectionId`

-This is a unique connection identifier that the initiator uses to identify a connection.
-The <a href="https://msdn.microsoft.com/library/windows/hardware/ff561599">LoginToTarget</a> and <a href="https://msdn.microsoft.com/library/windows/hardware/ff550121">AddConnectionToSession</a> methods both return this value in the UniqueConnectionId parameter.
-This value is not to be confused with the connection ID (CID).

 ## Remarks
 The iSCSI headers and MOF are included in the platform SDK and WDK.